zencrepes/docs/install/README.md

-# Overview

-Learn more about how ZenCrepes runs and how to deploy it.

 ## Architecture

 ZenCrepes architecture is fairly straight forward, it fetches data from remote sources, pushes it to a data store and display everything with a UI.